nullvariant/self-perfecting-os/CONTRIBUTING.md

 ---

-_Thank you for contributing to NULLVARIANT OS!_
+_Thank you for contributing to Self-Perfecting OS!_